pzxie/wohoox/packages/wohoox-react/README.md

 - In the component, if you do not use `useStore`, `useWohooxState` to obtain data, **the component will not re-render after the data changes**
 - Use strict mode possible (use actions to modify data)
 - Set type data will not proxy sub-data by default.
 If you also want to re-render when you change the set sub-data:
-  - After making changes, you can delete a sub-data first and then add the deleted one.
+  - After making changes, you can delete a sub-data first and then add the deleted one
   - Or set `proxySetDeep: true`